tanikasuresh/Excel-Projects/Sales Company/README.md

 - Revenue
 - Shipping Fee

-With these records, we can create various PivotTables and PivotCharts, and recreate those with the Pivot feature using Excel functions like sumifs, countifs, and averageifs.
+With these records, we can create various PivotTables and PivotCharts, and also recreate them manually using Excel functions like sumifs, countifs, and averageifs.

 ### Revenue by Salesperson
 #### PivotTable and PivotChart